 - Marriage certificate for parents, if married.

 - Evidence of relationship between mother and child (photos showing the mother was pregnant, hospital records)

 - Evidence supporting relationship between the parents (e.g. photos, etc.)

-- In cases where only parent is a U.S. citizen and that parent will not attend the CRBA interview you may be asked to provide evidence that you have fulfilled U.S. residency requirements.
-Generally, you will need to prove that you have lived in the United States for at least five years, two of which have to be after the age of 14.
-Ways to show that you fulfill these requirements include but are not limited to: high school or other educational certificates, income tax returns/W2, rental agreements, military/government orders. etc. For more details please see the physical presence section below.
+- In cases where only one parent is a U.S. citizen, evidence that the U.S. citizen parent has fulfilled U.S. residency requirements for transmission of citizenship.
+This generally requires living in the United States for at least five years, two of which must be after the age of 14.
+Ways to show this requirement has been met include, but are not limited to, high school or other educational certificates, income tax returns/W2, rental agreements, military/government orders, and other similar documents.
+For more detail, please see the physical presence section below.